vliz-be-opsci/mbo-csv-to-json-ld/remote/models/user-guide/data-entry-guide.md

 ## What?
 Where?
 How does this work?

-You will enter the metadata on Google Sheets* [link], each tab covers a topic.
+You will enter the metadata on Google Sheets* [link](https://docs.google.com/spreadsheets/d/1PBFK3LW3DAdvXdbk2v8bSdtTf87mBhabeeegwRjOBRg/edit?gid=690350717#gid=690350717), each tab covers a topic.
 For example:

 - Action: The research activities that led to specific data
 - Dataset: Information about your research datasets